sketch-hq/SketchAPI/README.md

 On `sketch.Settings`, there is also some support for more global tasks such as reading/writing preferences.

-The api object also exposes some utility classes.
-Currently the main one of note is `Rectangle`, which is a javascript-native representation of a rectangle.
+The API object also exposes some utility classes.
+Currently the main one of note is `Rectangle`, which is a JavaScript-native representation of a rectangle.
 The plan is to use this class consistently within the API, in order to try to mask the fact that the model itself uses a confusing mix of `NSRect`, `CGRect`, `MSRect` and `MSAbsoluteRect`!
 In time more utility classes may be added.
 In time, also, we hope to clean up the model to be more consistent, at which point `Rectangle` might just turn into a thin wrapper for one of the native types.

 Finally, there is some crude support for interaction with the user via alerts/sheets and the messages area at the bottom of the canvas.
 This stuff is _not_ final, and is currently just a re-working of some of our original code snippets.
 Ideally we'd like to come up with a more powerful and cleaner API to allow your plugin to interact with the user in a way that is consistent and compatible with the way Sketch itself interacts.
 It will probably take some time for us to get to this stuff!